MindBB's Higher Education Seminar 10 Jan 2009

 The Barisan Nasional MP who suggested that crucifixes be removed from mission schools today explained that he was merely raising public concern.

-Syed Hood Syed Edros (-Parit Sulong) told reporters in Parliament that he raised the issue in the Dewan Rakyat in order to get clarification from the Ministry.
+Syed Hood Syed Edros (BN-Parit Sulong) told reporters in Parliament that he raised the issue in the Dewan Rakyat in order to get clarification from the Education Ministry.

-On Oct 29, Syed Hood and Mohamad Aziz (-Sri Gading) ( right)suggested that crucifixes in mission schools be removed and church influence over these schools be stopped.
+On Oct 29, Syed Hood and Mohamad Aziz (BN-Sri Gading) ( right)suggested that crucifixes in mission schools be removed and church influence over these schools be stopped.

 Syed Hood told the Dewan Rakyat that he believes that the school board in mission schools are partially administered by foreign churches, for example the Vatican City in Italy.